-Bring the celebratory drama with a wedding ceremony balloon drop #Ceremony Advice#balloons#ceremony#steal-this-idea November 16 | Catherine Clark bijouxandbits Photos by: Jacquelyn Ralls-Wilbanks Photos by Jacquelyn Ralls-Wilbanks Okay, so this idea will only work for certain venues, but when it does work, it's EPIC.
+Bring the celebratory drama with a wedding ceremony balloon drop #Ceremony Advice#balloons#ceremony#steal-this-idea November 16 2017 | Catherine Clark bijouxandbits Photos by: Jacquelyn Ralls-Wilbanks Photos by Jacquelyn Ralls-Wilbanks Okay, so this idea will only work for certain venues, but when it does work, it's EPIC.
 Alisha and Jennifer's glittery unicorn wedding featured an actual real live ceremony balloon drop!
 It's the biggest "confetti" ever.
 Plus, you can coordinate it with your theme: rainbow, black and white, marbled balloons, metallic balloons… anything goes.
 As you can see, they hoisted up a ton of multicolored balloons with a big net and when they kissed?
 Balloon drop magic.
 You can find balloon drop kits at places like Amazon with a few balloons or thousands, if you want.
 If you're looking for this kind of ceremony drama (as opposed to the people kind!), check in with your venue for options.
 They could be totally down for it.
 Making balloon drop magic happen: Balloon Release from Amazon Grab a full kit of balloons + the net, or if you want just the bag and want to customize the balloons separately (color coordination, y'all!): Plastic Balloon Bag (bag only) from Amazon All the pretty balloons… Related Post Show that you can weather life's storms together under a ceremonial umbrella We ended our ceremony with an Indonesian wedding tradition, since that is where we met and is also the birthplace of my father.
 We sat...
 Read more Agate Marble Balloons from Buttercup Blossom Confetti Balloons from Lolas Confetti Shop Confetti Balloons from Lolas Confetti Shop Heart Balloons from Caveman Party Supplies Huge 36" Round Latex Balloons from Party Sparkles Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS When a party turns out to be a SURPRISE summer camp wedding NEXT Queer black Baltimore realness: a drag king and a burlesque performer get married Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.